https://www.mariezolamian.com/files/gimgs/th-71_MDC_Jester_MarieZolamian_001_LR.jpg

 Marie Zolamian

-Meanwhile in our landscape, fire erases, water swallows, the disappearance of living species (except for humans) is not 5% or 10% but 70%, 80%, 90%, 100%, the subject of landscape did not seem outdated but inevitable and imposed itself on me.
+Meanwhile in our landscape, fire erases, water swallows, and the disappearance of living species (other than humans) is no longer 5% or 10% but 70%, 80%, 90%, 100%.
+The subject of landscape no longer felt outdated but inevitable; it imposed itself on me.

-The image of large wall carpets filled with photos, talisman, gris-gris, artefacts and objects of all kinds, like unrolled cabinets of curiosity, common and usual in oriental homes.
-A moving visual walk with multiple perspectives, where perdition is a source of discovery.
+The format of « Symbiocene »—a longitudinal framed landscape—emerged from my memories of Beirut: large wall carpets covered with photographs, talismans, « gris-gris », artefacts and everyday objects, like unrolled cabinets of curiosity common in many Eastern homes.
+A moving visual walk with multiple perspectives, where getting lost becomes a source of discovery.

-Not wanting to reproduce a gloomy and disastrous real landscape, I painted a kingdom exclusively of birds, leaving humans out of it to see what would come of it.
-When I started the 3.10 x 13.45 m painting, this was the only indication I gave myself.
-Everything else came about during the three weeks of painting on site.
+I painted a kingdom inhabited exclusively by birds, deliberately excluding humans to see what would emerge.
+When I began the 3.10 × 13.45 m painting, this was my only initial constraint; everything else unfolded over the three weeks of working on site.

-A scene with birds, vegetation through the play of colours, transparencies, repentances, accidents and fights.
-Human beings are absent.
-Except in the dawn or dusk part.
-They are leaning there, observing, trying to understand, to be able to protect the view one day.
-Like the protection of man-made historical heritage, by observing and understanding, one can better protect the observed, it is said.
+A scene of birds and vegetation appears through the play of colour, transparencies, pentimenti, accidents and clashes.
+Human figures are absent—except in a zone of dawn or dusk, where they lean in, observing, trying to understand, to protect what they see.
+As with the protection of man-made heritage, it is said that by observing and understanding, we can better protect what is observed.

-The superpositions, juxtapositions, confrontations, associations, camouflages of the studio paintings are a sort of mixed-up gigogne.
-Fragments of paintings that move together to create themselves interminably.
+The superpositions, juxtapositions, confrontations, associations and camouflages of the studio paintings form a kind of scrambled nesting structure.
+Fragments of paintings move together, endlessly recomposing themselves.

 Tous droits réservés